matthieu-m/arcosphere/etc/space_exploration.md

     PXO + G =>  XG -> LX | PZ -> EG
     PXO + Z =>  PZ -> EG | XG -> LZ

+A minimum of 14 arcospheres is required, with PZ or XZ as catalysts.

 #   Deep Space Science III